IEA (2020), SDG7: Data and Projections, IEA, Paris https://www.iea.org/reports/sdg7-data-and-projections

-Above 2.6 billion people lack access to clean cooking facilities, relying instead on solid biomass, kerosene or coal as their primary cooking fuel.
-In the past, progress has been very limited compared electricity access.
-However, latest data show a gradual decline worldwide in the number of people without clean cooking access, the pandemic is weighing additional challenges reversing this modest progress.
+More than 2.6 billion people lack access to clean cooking facilities, relying instead on solid biomass, kerosene or coal as their primary cooking fuel.
+In the past, progress has been very limited compared to electricity access.
+While latest data show a gradual decline worldwide in the number of people without clean cooking access, the pandemic is weighing additional challenges reversing this modest progress.

-Developing Asia is home to around 65% of the global population without access, with 1.7 billion people lacking clean cooking facilities.
+Developing Asia is home to almost 65% of the global population without access, with 1.6 billion people lacking clean cooking facilities.
 Seven-times more people lack clean cooking access than electricity in this region.
-However, the latest data shows promising signs, with over 600 million people gaining access since 2010.
+However, the latest data shows promising signs, with 670 million people gaining access since 2010.
 In India and China, access rates have reached 49% and 71% respectively in 2018.

-As our latest analyses in the Africa Energy Outlook 2019 show, the lack of access to clean cooking remains very acute in sub-Saharan Africa with access increasing only slightly from 15% in 2015 to 17% in 2018.
-Since 2015, only 25 million people have gained access to clean cooking in the region, meaning that the number of people without access increased to over 900 million in 2018 as population growth outpaced provision efforts.
+The lack of access to clean cooking remains very acute in sub-Saharan Africa with access increasing only slightly from 15% in 2015 to 17% in 2018.
+Since 2015, only 25 million people have gained access to clean cooking in the region, meaning that the number of people without access increased to around 900 million in 2018 as population growth outpaced provision efforts.
 Sub-Saharan Africa is the only region where the number of those without access continues to rise significantly, highlighting the urgent need for action.

 The vast majority of people in sub-Saharan Africa thus rely on gathering biomass for cooking, in particular in rural areas, which dramatically damages health and impairs productivity improvements.
 Almost 490 000 premature deaths per year are related to household air pollution from the lack of access to clean cooking facilities, with women and children the worst affected.
 Forest degradation, sometimes leading to deforestation, is another serious consequence of the unsustainable harvesting of fuelwood.